piegope/doc/docs/en/rdm/windows/commands/administration/management/user-management/index.md

 Authentication type
 		</td>
 		<td>
-Select the user&apos;s authentication type:
+Select the user's authentication type:

 * Custom (Devolutions) : create a user specific to {{ en.RDM }} without creating an SQL login.
 * Database (SQL Server) : authenticate using the SQL login from your SQL Server.